ArcGIS Urban has three user interfaces (UIs): the overview, the plan editing experience, and the project editing experience.

 Project editing experience

-To edit a project, select it and click the Open button on the detail card.
+To edit a project, select it and click Open on the detail card.
 Only users with the appropriate permissions can use the Project editor.
 A user who has not signed in and is viewing public content in ArcGIS Urban cannot access the editing experience.

 Remove what is currently within the project boundary.